Lynn Solotaroff: Biography

-For the last several years of her life she taught English as a Second Language (ESL) at, among other schools, City College of New York and Touro College.
+In the last years of her life, Solotaroff taught English as a Second Language (ESL) at City College of New York and Touro College.

-She died at the Jewish Home & Hospital in New York City from lung cancer and emphysema, aged 64, on Monday, March 21, 1994.
-She was survived by two sons from her only marriage, to Ted Solotaroff, which ended in divorce, and by two sisters.
+On Monday, March 21, 1994, Lynn Solotaroff died at the Jewish Home & Hospital in New York City from lung cancer and emphysema.
+She was 64.
+She was survived by her two sons from her marriage to Ted Solotaroff, and by two sisters.